 Kenya has 10 registered seed varieties.
 Two of them are key; HART 89M is suitable for the Eastern Region and KSA 81M Western region.
 The 2 varieties have been in existence for commercial production for more than three decades.

 There are additional hybrid cotton seeds that were evaluated and released for commercial production; Hazera seed, (HA701 and HA211) and MAHYCO seed (C570, C571, C567 & C569).
 Similarly, the county has improved BT or GMO seed varieties that you can grow.
 To select the best read about our cotton

 seed selection guide on the link below.

 All crop residues should be destroyed at least one month before planting season without harming the environment.
-Prepare the land for sowing a month before the expected time of rains begin or planting.
-The encouraged tillage is to a depth of 1 – 1½ feet, or 30cm – 40cm Do this least once in every four years to reduce soil compaction and formation of hardpan or where possible, use conservation farming. .
+Prepare the land for sowing a month before the expected time of rains begins or planting.
+The encouraged tillage is to a depth of 1 – 1½ feet, or 30cm – 40cm Do this least once every four years to reduce soil compaction and formation of hardpan or where possible, use conservation farming. .